scottgriv/php-web_utilities/FTP File Upload Utlity/README.md

 ## Deployment
 - Ensure proper access and user credentials are used to connect to the FTP Server.
 - Feel free to add your company's logo by replacing the ``logo.png`` file.
+- Update the email informaton in the ``complete.png`` file for the application to send out email notifications upon completion.

 -----